 SSL certificates associated with Cloud SQL instances come with an expiry period of 10 years.
-On expiry, SSL certificate rotation should be performed.
+On expiry, perform SSL certificate rotation.
 You can also reset the SSL configuration of your Cloud SQL instance at any time.

 - Learn more about how SQLServer uses encrypted connections.